hephaex/tensorflow-sketch-rnn-example/README.md

-# TensorFlow Sketch-RNN pretrained model demo
+# TensorFlow Sketch-RNN pre-trained model demo

 Discrlaimer: This is not an official Google product.